becheran/wildmatch/README.md

 - `*` matches arbitrary many (including zero) occurrences of any character.
 - No escape characters are defined.

+Can also be used with a [custom match pattern](https://docs.rs/wildmatch/latest/wildmatch/struct.WildMatchPattern.html) to define own wildcard patterns for single and multi-character matching.

 For example the pattern `ca?` will match `cat` or `car`.
 The pattern `https://*` will match all https urls, such as `https://google.de` or `https://github.com/becheran/wildmatch`.

 Compared to the [rust regex library](https://crates.io/crates/regex), wildmatch pattern compile much faster and match with about the same speed.
 Compared to [glob pattern](https://docs.rs/glob/0.3.0/glob/struct.Pattern.html) wildmtach is faster in both compile and match time: